linz/topo-workflows/README.md

 ![WorkflowLogs](/docs/workflow_logs.png)

-### Logs in Elastic Search
+### Logs in Elasticsearch

-Elastic search is an analytics engine, it allows us to store, search and analyse AWS logs. <br>
+Elasticsearch is an analytics engine, it allows us to store, search and analyse AWS logs.
-Elastic search can be accessed through https://myapplications.microsoft.com/
+Elasticsearch can be accessed through https://myapplications.microsoft.com/

 #### Example Filters: